 The wires were specifically selected according to the following parameters:

 Small creeks with high hydrostatic pressure (low volume)

 Water-Wheel → 1:X transmission → 3.5kW generator

-In case of higher energy demands or energy shortages the Auxiliary Power Unit will kick in.
+In case of higher energy demands or energy shortages the apu will kick in.

 Votronic MobilPOWER Inverter SMI 1000 ST-NVS